Postgraduate study

 When applying, as for other research programmes such as a PhD, you must submit a research proposal explaining your plans and demonstrating your knowledge of the chosen field.
 This will be closely scrutinised as part of our admissions process.

 This programme is assessed by means of a long dissertation of 30,000 words.
-You will also take the history skills courses:

 • Historical Methodology

-You will be assigned two supervisors who will provide expert academic guidance on your chosen research topic.
 You will meet regularly to discuss your progress and research plans, as well as drafts of your thesis/dissertation chapters, conference papers and potential articles.

-In addition to individual supervision, all our Masters by Research students pursue an individually tailored programme of research and professional skills training agreed with their supervisors.
+In addition to individual supervision, all our Masters by Research students pursue an individually tailored programme of research and professional skills training agreed upon with their supervisors.

 Our postgraduate students have access to: